tjelvar-olsson/tjelvar-olsson.github.io/_drafts/sphinx.md

 ![Sphinx rdt theme](/images/rtd_theme.jpg)

-For more information on the ``readthedocs`` theme have a look [here](https://read-the-docs.readthedocs.org/en/latest/theme.html).
+For more information on the ReadTheDocs theme have a look [here](https://read-the-docs.readthedocs.org/en/latest/theme.html).

 ## ReadTheDocs

-Whilst on the subject it is worth mentioning the ability to host your documentation on .
+Whilst on the subject it is worth mentioning the ability to host your documentation on [readthedocs](https://readthedocs.org).
 Simply sign-up for an account, link your GitHub/BitBucket account and then you can select the projects that you want to host on [readthedocs](https://readthedocs.org).
 It is great!